John-Patrick Smith

-John-Patrick Tracey "JP" Smith (born 24 January 1989) is an Australian professional tennis player who competes mainly on the ATP Challenger Tour, both in singles and doubles.
-He attended the University of Tennessee from 2007 through 2011 where he was a four-time All-American and made it to the college No. 1 ranking in both singles and doubles.
-Smith reached his highest ATP singles ranking of No. 108 on 28 September 2015, and his highest ATP doubles ranking of No. 52 on 11 September 2017.
+John-Patrick Tracey "JP" Smith (born 24 January 1989) is an Australian professional tennis player who specializes in doubles.
+He reached his highest ATP singles ranking of world No. 108 on 28 September 2015 and his highest doubles ranking of No. 43 on 3 November 2025.

-In July 2015, Smith won his maiden ATP Tour match defeating fellow Aussie Bernard Tomic in the first round of the Hall of Fame Championships in Newport.
-He went on to reach the semifinals.

-In 2019, he reached the final of the Australian Open mixed doubles alongside fellow Aussie Astra Sharma.
+Smith reached the finals of the 2019 Australian Open mixed doubles alongside fellow Australian Astra Sharma and of the 2025 Australian Open mixed doubles alongside another compatriot Kimberly Birrell.

+Personal life

+Smith married long-time girlfriend Lauren Zuckerman in December 2023.
+In 2024 he appears as a guest on season 1, Episode 4 of Vanderpump Villa.